tytydraco/yessleep/out/I_Work_at_a_Fancy_Grocery_Store_Theres_Something_in_the_Walls_Part_2.md

 Jimmy rose and tried to make himself look big.
 He puffed out his chest and said, “Fuck you, Murray.
 I’m staying the fuck here until the fucking police get here or I fucking kick your fucking teeth in.”
 Jimmy had a way with words, and I think him staying saved Jamie’s life.

-Murray left the bathroom and we followed him.
-He was dangerous, and hopefully dangerous enough to protect us from whatever else was going on in the store.
+Murray left the bathroom carrying the dead body in his arms and we followed him, afraid of what he'd do to us if we didn't.

-“It’s not our practice to conduct collections crassly," he said, eyeing us.
+“It’s not our practice to conduct collections this way," he said, eyeing the corpse in his arms.
 “But it’s come to my attention that there is unrest amongst our employees.”
-He stopped at the safe and looked at the three of us again, this time with a misty sparkle in his eye.
+He stopped at the safe, leaned the body on the floor against the wall, and looked at the three of us again, this time with a misty sparkle in his eye.
 “Do you want to know what’s inside,” he invited.

 Jimmy and Jammie instinctively moved back but I stepped forward.
 I did not believe.
 But I would.